 Wouldn’t you rather spend that extra cash on travel experiences?

-Choosing the right suitcase or backpack depends on:
+Choosing the right backpack depends on:

 - Your travel style

 - Your ability and desire to carry stuff

 - Your age (to some extent)

 If you’re planning on staying in hostels and travelling rough, a traditional travel backpack is probably your best bet.